AkashS-04/harikoa/README.md

 # Harikoa - Corporate Website

-A modern, professional corporate website built with Next.js 14, TypeScript, and Tailwind CSS.
-This project showcases a technology consulting firm with a clean, minimalistic design inspired by high-end corporate websites.
+A modern, professional corporate website built with Next.js 15, TypeScript, and Tailwind CSS.
+This project showcases a financial services firm with a clean, minimalistic design inspired by high-end corporate websites.

 ## 🚀 Features